Anita-Liberatore/covid-tracker-vue-fe/README.md

 ## API Reference

-This project uses the covid19api.com by Kyle Redelinghuys The service providing the covid 19 API was discontinued in May.
+This project uses the covid19api.com by Kyle Redelinghuys.

+The service providing the covid 19 API was discontinued in May.
 Therefore, all data cannot be displayed due to the lack of connection to the API.
 - [@API-covid](https://covid19api.com/)